Alice Maddicott is a writer and artist from Somerset, England and the author of Cat Women and Tender Maps (July 2023).

 Alice also has nearly two decades experience teaching, managing and fundraising for creative education projects across the country.
 Past and current clients include: Bath Festivals, The Roman Baths, Halsway Manor National Centre for Folk Arts, 5x5x5=Creativity, Somerset Art Works, The Eden Project and many more.

-For general enquiries about Cat Women Please contact September Publishing.
+For general enquiries about Cat Women or Tender Maps please contact September Publishing.